dpow34/Journal/README.md

 # Journal
-Journal Flutter app made with Dart.
+A Flutter app that represents a Journal.

 ![](journal.gif)